ttalvitie/browservice/README.md

 - Native Back/Forward/Refresh buttons on the client forwarded to the browser
 - Custom multithreaded implementation of PNG compression (standalone library; you just need `png.hpp` and `png.cpp` from directory `viceplugins/retrojsvice/src`)
 - Page zooming (using the `--initial-zoom` command line option and hotkeys Ctrl+K/J/M for zoom in/out/reset)
-- Customizing font render parameters (antialiasing, subpixel rendering) for the browser view using the `--browser-font-render-mode` command line option.
+- Customizing font render parameters (antialiasing, subpixel rendering) for the browser view using the `--browser-font-render-mode` command line option
+- SSL/TLS certificate checking exceptions using the `--certificate-check-exceptions` command line option
+- Hiding the control bar for kiosk mode software by setting `--show-control-bar=no`

 The following features are currently missing but could be implemented in future versions: